Ismailax/LE-Docx-Converter/README.md

 The backend server will start at http://localhost:8080.

-> **Note:** Ensure that Docker Desktop is running before starting the backend, as Pandoc conversion is executed in a Docker container.
+> **Note:** Ensure that Docker Desktop is running before starting the backend, as Pandoc is executed inside a temporary Docker container created from the pandoc/core:latest image.

 ### 3. Frontend Setup (front/)